Today I bring you one of my favorite games.

 NOTE: In certain regions of Portugal, there is a rule that allows the chameleon to reply “The color of a donkey when it runs”.
 In this case, the players have to stay rooted to the floor and cannot move.
 If anyone moves and the chameleon sees them, then he/she will become the new chameleon.

 This sentence might not be acceptable where you teach.
-However, you can always make up your own.
+However, you can always make up one of your own.
 For example, you could use “The color of a clown standing upside down!”… OK, maybe this wasn’t the best example…. 😀

-I have had success using this game with my children just as a way to having fun exercise.
+CURRICULUM APPLICATIONS: I have had success using this game with my children just as a way to having fun exercise.
 I’m sure you could probably use it in your Physical Education classes.

 Another great idea would be to use this game with PreK and K students to help them learn the colors.
 If you teach ESL, EFL or EAL, this could also be an excellent fun activity to include in one or more of your lessons.